onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-01-24-2025.md

  ### Team Wins 🎉

  * Successful Testnet upgrade, seeing 3x TPs increase after the programs cacheinvalidation fix
- * Latest Ledger repo update was merged and then ported to our PoP work
+ * Latest Ledger repo update was merged and then ported to our PoP work, and PR submitted to Ledger
- * Axelar launced on FLow EVM finally
+ * Axelar launced on Flow EVM finally

 ---